yuqianxu2816/SpatialOmics-Foundation/README.md

   - HCC vs. cirrhosis
 - Basic visualization (e.g., PCA / UMAP)

+---

+## Overview

+Mass spectrometry experiments generate a large number of spectra, each containing pairs of **m/z values and intensities**.
+Traditionally, downstream analysis depends heavily on manual feature engineering and labeled datasets, which can be limiting for small or heterogeneous biomedical datasets.

+This project takes a different approach:

+1. Convert raw LC-MS/MS data into standardized MS/MS spectra (MGF format)
+2. Treat each spectrum as a learning object
+3. Use **self-supervised masked learning** to train a model that reconstructs missing spectral information
+4. Extract fixed-dimensional embeddings that summarize each spectrum
+5. Aggregate spectrum embeddings into sample-level representations
+6. Perform a simple downstream classification task (**HCC vs. cirrhosis**) to evaluate whether the learned embeddings capture disease-related structure

+In short:

+> Instead of manually defining features, we let the model learn how spectra are structured, and then test whether the learned representations are useful for disease differentiation.

+---

+## Project Goal (Simple Summary)

+- Learn general-purpose spectral embeddings from MS/MS data
+- Reduce dependence on manual feature engineering
+- Test whether learned embeddings separate HCC and cirrhosis
+- Build a modular pipeline from raw MS data to downstream biological interpretation
 Note: for all the md documents except DDS.md, I used AI to format the documents such as organizing bullet points.